opendp/opendp/docs/source/api/user-guide/measurements/index.rst

 Measurements
 ============

-This page is a high-level overview of the measurements that are available in OpenDP.
 In OpenDP, measurements are randomized mappings from datasets to outputs;
 Measurements are used to create differentially private releases.